 One key consideration is future financial aid.

 As you can imagine, the world of college financial aid is very complex.
 Currently, when Ohio’s 529 Plan is owned by a parent, it has very little effect on the future student’s financial aid.
-However, that changes when the funds are coming from somebody else.
+Starting with the 2024-25 academic year, grandparent-owned 529 accounts will not impact financial aid eligibility as their 529 plan assets and distributions will no longer be reported on FAFSA.

 Owning the 529 Plan yourself.